CyberSuhayb/it-tools-ecs-deployment/README.md

 ## CI/CD Pipelines

-Three separated GitHub Actions workflows, each usable manually via workflow dispatch, all authenticating to AWS through OIDC — GitHub issues a short-lived identity token per run, which AWS exchanges for temporary credentials scoped to a single IAM role trusted only by this specific repository.
+Three separated GitHub Actions workflows, each usable manually via workflow dispatch, all authenticating to AWS through OIDC.
+GitHub issues a short-lived identity token per run, which AWS exchanges for temporary credentials scoped to a single IAM role trusted only by this specific repository.
 No AWS access keys exist in GitHub at all.

 **1. Build and Push to ECR** — triggers on push to the app source, Dockerfile, or nginx config.
 Builds the Docker image, tags it with the commit SHA, pushes to ECR.